-Officers note: The extent to which the proposal complies with the requirements in the emerging plan in respect to H1 | High quality new homes will be part of the tilted planning balance.
+Officers comment: The extent to which the proposal complies with the requirements in the emerging plan in respect to Policy H1 High quality new homes will be part of the tilted planning balance.
 Whilst there is no allotment provision the site does_provide for 2 orchard areas and an openspace provision of 0.72Ha.